-*Reading my ‘Root Cause’ article (that you will receive for free by subscribing to my site) is a crucial addition in understanding my approach to reversing digestive symptoms.
+*Reading my ‘Root Cause’ article is a crucial addition in understanding my approach to reversing digestive symptoms.
 It is very educational and defines my 4-step approach.

 I believe in order for the discussion of digestive illness to take place in the context of these two systems, it is important to have an elementary understanding of each, as well as how they interact and enhance one another.
 This allows one to be as informed as possible in approaching their illness in a more alternative fashion, if one desires.
 This is not ‘new-age’ medicine…..this is 2,000 years of Traditional Chinese Medicine that is, as we speak, practiced alongside conventional medicine in all hospitals in China.

 Functional Medicine (FM) is the study of functional relationships in the body.
 Simply put, FM is ‘contemporary science.’
 FM believes in restoring function through the latest scientific research in how our genetics, environment, diet and lifestyle all interact.
 Through biochemistry and physiology, FM focuses on assessment and intervention at root levels of metabolic imbalance.
 It is an evolved version of the Western paradigm of medicine that better addresses needs of the 21st Century.
 In these modern day times, we have unprecedented epidemics’ of diseases- FM addresses the very core as to why this is so.
 Digestive illness is increasing at an alarming rate; it is imperative we investigate the reasons behind this.
 Functional Medicine does just that.